Matthew-Rimbert/Analyzing-Time-Series-Data/README.md

 - **Rolling Window Calculations**: Analyzing the total volume over the previous two days and predicting the next day's volume provides insights into trading patterns.
 - **Significant Price Changes**: Filtering for significant price changes helps in identifying key events or trading days that had a major impact on the stock price.

+### Data Source

+The data for this project comes from Yahoo Finance, accessed using the `yfinance` Python library.
+This allows us to work with real-time and historical stock market data, providing a realistic context for our analysis.

+### Bigger Scope and Applications

+The techniques used in this exercise can be applied to various real-world scenarios beyond analyzing Tesla's stock data.
+By understanding trends and significant changes in time series data, businesses can make informed decisions in areas such as:

+- **Stock Market Analysis**: Identifying trends and making investment decisions based on historical data.
+- **Sales Forecasting**: Predicting future sales based on past performance to optimize inventory and marketing strategies.
+- **Financial Planning**: Analyzing income and expenses over time to create effective budgeting plans.
+- **Economic Indicators**: Studying trends in economic data to forecast future economic conditions.

+By using real-time data and sophisticated analysis techniques, this project demonstrates the practical applications of time series analysis in various business contexts.

 ## 🎯 Objectives

 - Analyze time series data to extract meaningful statistics and identify trends.
 - Apply techniques such as calculating percentage changes and rolling window calculations.

+## 📝 Repository Structure